rucinskimaciej/tapsterbot/doc/FAQ.md

   * The system will use the lowest value between the Z of the contact point, the Z of the point1 and the Z on the point2, so you can make contactPoint.z lower in this JSON file

 * Where are placed the servomotors on the bot's top plate?
+  * You can have a look on [this picture](https://raw.githubusercontent.com/pylapp/tapsterbot/bb8/.dev/captures/robot-servomotors.jpg "Picture of top plate")

+* What kind of things should display the calibration app?
-  * You can have a look on this picture
+  * You can have a look on [this picture](https://raw.githubusercontent.com/pylapp/tapsterbot/bb8/.dev/captures/robot-calibration_app.jpg "Screen capture")

 * How can I be sure I have calibrated the bot to a device?
   * You may have some outputs on your terminal [like these](https://github.com/pylapp/tapsterbot/raw/bb8/.dev/captures/robot-calibration-device-samsung_galaxy_a3.png "Screen capture")